rohanmaniwade/simpleThesis-typst/simple-thesis/05_data_acquisition.typ

 For this reason, modal anaysis was performed on the Thermomix#super(sym.trademark.registered) TM7 backend PCB before vibration measurements were taken.
 The results helped act as a guide for optimum accelerometer placement.

-A combination of experimental modal analysis (Impulse Hammer Test) using HEAD acoustics ArtemiS Suite and finite element modal analysis in ANSYS Workbench 2025 R1 was used to obtain a complete description of the board's modal characteristics.
+A combination of experimental modal analysis, _impulse hammer test_, using _HEAD acoustics ArtemiS Suite_ and FEM analysis in _ANSYS Workbench 2025 R1_ was used to obtain a complete description of the board's modal characteristics.

 === Experimental Modal Analysis (Impulse Hammer Test)